 Scree plots are ubiquitous in applications of exploratory factor analysis (EFA) and principal component analysis (PCA); they are used to visualize the relative importance of different factors/components and display the results of selection procedures (e.g., parallel analysis).

 Because the eigenvalues shown in the scree plot indicate the amounts of variance accounted for by the corresponding factors/components, they tend to give a distorted picture of the relative importance of the factors/components with respect to the original units of the variables.

-Specifically, variances inflate the apparent relative importance of large effects and deflate that of small effects; as a result, traditional scree plots exaggerate the differences between larger and smaller factors/components, and flatten the visual representation of the square root of the eigenvalues.
+Specifically, variances inflate the apparent importance of large effects and deflate that of small effects; as a result, traditional scree plots exaggerate the differences between larger and smaller factors/components, and flatten the visual representation of the smaller ones.
+In this brief note, I propose a simple solution in the form of square-root scree plots, i.e., scree plots based on the square root of the eigenvalues.
 Square-root scree plots provide a balanced display of the relative importance of the factors/components, and a more legible representation of the smaller ones.

 They are a useful addition to the toolkit of EFA and PCA, and may be preferable as a default option in most common applications.

-Keywords: Eigenvalues, factor analysis, principal component analysis, scree plot
+Keywords: Eigenvalues; factor analysis; principal component analysis; scree plot.